 Maybe the most important feature to look for in a fundraising platform?
 One that is trusted by other churches.

-Donorbox offers all of the features outlined above, the flexibility you need to begin fundraising successfully for your new church, and is trusted by thousands of churches including Brown Line Church, the Calvary Family of Churches, Unity of Boulder, and more around the world.
-Here’s a short 1-minute video to show you how we make this possible –
+Donorbox offers all of the features outlined above with our dedicated church fundraising pillar, MinistryMatters.
+Donorbox gives you the flexibility you need to begin fundraising successfully for your new church, and is trusted by thousands of churches including Brown Line Church, the Calvary Family of Churches, Unity of Boulder, and more around the world.
+Here’s a short one-minute video to show you how we make this possible –

 Certificates of formation, often also referred to as articles of incorporation, are necessary for your church to be established in the eyes of the government.
 The process for obtaining this document varies from state to state, so you’ll want to do some research to find the most efficient way to file in your state.
 Be sure to file as a nonprofit.